 I’m sorry to say the results won’t be quite so fun.

 Understanding that there is a problem is a part of fixing it.
 As long as women and men are compensated differently for similar work, the workforce is unequal.

 First a caveat.
 There are a number of common issues brought up about the wage gap that won’t be addressed.
-This includes differences in experience, the similarity of jobs, location, number of hours worked, and choice to take a break from the workforce.
+This includes differences in experience, the similarity of jobs, location, number of hours worked, the choice to take a break from the workforce or being forced to take a break.
 These are all important issues to be sure, but those aren’t a part of my dataset.
 If you’re interested in a look at a larger recent research project, check out the Freakonomics podcast on What Can Uber Teach Us About the Gender Pay Gap.